malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 See more: [[The Error Prone Brain]]

 ## Models
 Graziano [Graziano2017] introduced Attention Schema Theory (AST), which suggested how important a representational model might be for consciousness.

-I suggest that there are at least three distinct 'models' in effect here and that they play importantly different roles:
-* _State Model_: passive store of current state of in-flight thought.
-Closely related to Working Memory, but presumed independent.
-* _Mental Model of Body_: predictive and generative model use to track locations of body components, capabilities of those components, and used to generate planning in relation to movement
-* _Mental Model of Mind_: predictive and generative model use to track capabilities of the mind, and used to generate planning in relation to future thought, eg: strategies for solving problems

-It is the mental models of body and mind that suffer problems when they cannot be updated [citation].
+Graziano assumes a single model that encapsulates information about the capabilities of the body, the mind, and the data state, but admits that there may be other divisions.

+Upon considering how the different kinds of information in that space become available to our consciousness, and in the kinds of processing that would be applied, I think there are three separate models in this context.
+Importantly, I think the state model is just a passive data representation that can be moved around between different regions of the brain, whereas the body and mind schema are more likely to be physically wired within certain specific regions of the brain.
+We certainly know this is true for the case of the body schema.

+Another important distinction is that the information from the body and mind schema appears to have significantly less resolution within our awareness than that of many other senses (eg: the five external senses plus conscious feedback).
+I can open my eyes and see lots of detail, and I can clearly observe my current thought as well as my 'inner voice'.
+And although I can reference specific knowledge about my ability to do maths, for example, I would not expect to observe all of my mentally mapped details of my mind's capabilities without a lengthy introspection session.
+Thus, my mind schema appears to behave more like a long term memory: certain events elicit specific responses due to their association, but I can freely browse all of its contents.

+I think a particularly strong argument for the existence of these schemas as independent components of the brain is that i) the learning algorithm required to 'train' these schemas is relatively simple (just run in a tight cycle of predicting the next future state, observing what really happens, and correcting the network from the difference), ii) that it can be trained independently of the main processing units, and iii) that it provides a very useful input to the main processing units.

 The visceral loop explains why the state model is both a significant source of input to data processing, and the outcome of that processing.
-The two work so closely together that it can be hard to see the distinction between them.
+The model and processing step work so closely together that it can be hard to see the distinction between them.
 That may be because our ability to analyse our own consciousness is a factor of that model/processing interaction.

 More specifically, the scope of what we can conclude about our own consciousness through introspection alone is a factor of:
 * the capability of the state model to represent different data
-* the detail of our mental-model-of-mind
+* the detail of our mind schema
 * the evolved and learned capability of the high-level processing units to use those data representations and to produce meaningful conclusions

 A more detailed analysis of the boundaries of what can be concluded through this mechanism is discussed below.

-## Sense labelling
+## Sense pre-processing
+tbd.
+Just remove this section altogether if there's no obvious need for it.

-tbd. rationale for why I think sense labelling is a thing. tbd. but is this necessary?
+tbd. rationale for why I think sense labelling is a thing. tbd. and meaning attachment from schema tbd. but is this necessary?

 Observation of senses